This article covers the topic of how Chicago ranks as highest taxed city in the nation:

 The city is counting on solving its financial deficit sooner than later.
 The City’s sales tax keeps on increasing due to revenue shortage.
 The city attracts millions of visitors, both national and international.

 Chicago Ranks As Highest Taxed City in the Nation is hurting taxpayers.
 The City also has the highest out-migration rate of any other major city in the U.S. Countless taxpayers are leaving the city due to its high taxes.

 The city ranks as having the highest combined state and local sales tax rates in the country.
 The data comes from a recent report from the Tax Foundation.

-- The city needs more police officers to catch up with retiring police officers and the growing crime rate.
+The city needs more police officers to catch up with retiring police officers and the growing crime rate.
 Chicago still ranks as the murder capital in the Nation.
 The city is one of the most beautiful cities in the world.

 Two other major cities in the U.S. share the same rankings as the Nation’s top taxed state.
 California’s cities Long Beach and Glendale, California share the top spot with Chicago.
 The report examined cities with over 200,000 people.